MicroFocus/robodriver/README.md

 > Note: `robodriver.jar` must be before the Selenium server JAR in the classpath.
 > This is required because of a needed patch to support W3C Actions protocol for the robodrivers `DriverProvider` implementation
 > and will be obsolete as soon Selenium server supports to configure the needed dialect.
-The patched line of code can be found in `NewSessionPayload.java`.
+For the patched code see classes in package`org.openqa.selenium...`.

 Portable example in Java: